Students to perform in free showcase;

 To help kick off the first day of school on Aug.
 18, 2025, Maj.
 Gen. Christopher Beck, United States Army Maneuver Support Center of Excellence and Fort Leonard Wood commanding general, and his wife Sally greeted students at Waynesville Middle School and East Elementary, along with Command Sgt.
 Maj.
 David Palmer, U.S. Army Engineer School command sergeant major.
 A special thank you also goes to our Partners in Education for their assistance this morning.

-15 days ago, Marianne Ward
+about 1 month ago, Marianne Ward

 WMS first day of school